milazzom/apcv_405_devops/labs/Lab5_Deploying_Packaging.md

   - Docker image running locally.
   - Docker Hub repository.
   - Cloud dashboard (if deployed).
+- Put all screenshots in a Word document named: NetId-Lab5.docx
-- Submit as instructed by your instructor.
+- Submit your Word document in D2L against the Lab 5 assignment.